An assessment of the European Court of Human Rights at the national, European and international levels.

 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Paperback.
 Etat : new.
 Paperback.
 At fifty, the European Court of Human Rights finds itself in a new institutional setting.
 With the EU joining the European Convention on Human Rights in the near future, and the Court increasingly having to address the responsibility of states in UN-led military operations, the Court faces important challenges at the national, European and international levels.
 In light of recent reform discussions, this volume addresses the multi-level relations of the Court by drawing on existing debates, pointing to current deficits and highlighting the need for further improvements.
 The European Court of Human Rights is facing a period of change.
 The EU may soon become subject to the Court, and it also increasingly finds itself addressing actions by the UN and other international organizations.
 This volume explores the Court's new national, European and international positions.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781107536371

 Quantité disponible : 1 disponible(s)